 Also read: 25x best books to read for influencers

-Are my English writing skills sufficient enough to blog in English, even though I’m a non-native speaker?
+Are your English writing skills sufficient enough to blog in English

-This means there is a market out there for your blog!
-There are so many non-native English speakers out there who may find your blog much easier to understand.
-Because you don’t use all buzzwords and urban language.
+This means that there is an audience for your blog!
+There are many non-native English speakers who may find your blog easier to understand because you don’t use all the latest slang and jargon.

 8 ways to improve your English writing skills as a non-native English speaker